softwarefreak/ant-design-pro-site/docs/new-component.en-US.md

 For some reusable UI, it is a best practice to abstract it as React components which should have these features:

 - Independent, reusable and stable pieces.
-- Don't contain routes info.
+- Doesn't contain routes info.
-- Stateless or contain isolate state within it.
+- Stateless or contains isolated state within it.

 Now we try to write a simple component as sample.
 Assume that you have a picture presentation UI which has fixed width, grey background, and text description like this: